Author: Ernie Vallery

 So why me?

 Instead, I am a combat infantry veteran of Iraq and Afghanistan.
-Also, I am an attorney, a mostly retired member of the Louisiana bar.
+Also, I am an attorney, a retired member of the Louisiana bar.

 Experience as a combat infantryman helps a bit.

 The area of Mt.
 Ebal can become the eye of such.
-Periodically, it is at least within its penumbra.

-For this journey one needs preparatory information.
+For this journey, one needs preparatory information

 Photo by RDNE Stock project on Pexels.com

-In the U. S. Army such comes in an operation order.
-Anyone who has ever served knows “Sergeant Major eats sugar cookies!”—situation, mission, execution, sustainment, command and signal—the anachronism for the elements of an operation order.
-To equip you for this adventure the most relevant of these I detail below.
+In the U. S. Army, such comes in an operation order.
+Anyone who has ever served knows “Sergeant Major eats sugar cookies!”
+This is the anachronism for the elements of an operation order.
+That is situation, mission, execution, sustainment, command, and signal.

-My being an attorney also adds something important.
-It informs of a rule of law for a situation analogous to this matter’s.
-It is U. S. Code of Civil Procedure Rule 56–“Summary Judgment”.
-This applies an authoritative objective measure, one yielding an expedited decision with more than a modicum of logic.
+I also have experience with a rule of law for a situation analogous to this matter.
+It is U.S. Code of Civil Procedure Rule 56–“Summary Judgment”.
+This states an authoritative measure.
+Plus, it yields an expedited decision with more than a modicum of logic.

 Why?
 There are immense consequences for a wrong or late response.